Natural Gas FAQs

 Call FPU at 888.220.9356 to see if natural gas is available for your home or business.

-Does FPU Offer Any Rebates or Incentives For Including Natural Gas Appliances?
+Does FPU Offer Any Rebates or Incentives For Including Natural Gas Appliances or Equipment?

-FPU offers a variety of rebates and incentives to offset the initial cost of installing natural gas appliances, including:
+FPU offers a variety of rebates and incentives to offset the initial cost of installing natural gas equipment, including:

-- Up to $1,750 cash back for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances
+- Rebates for residential customers who replace their existing appliances (gas or non-gas) with new natural gas appliances

-- Up to $1,300 cash back for residential customers who include natural gas appliances in new construction
+- Rebates for commercial customers who include qualifying natural gas commercial appliances at their business

 How Do I Redeem My Natural Gas Rebate(s)?